iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Geometry/Infimal Convolution is Epigraph Addition.md

 **Remarks**

 I made the proof myself, and there might be cooler and better way to prove it.
+This is from Dimitri's Lecture, and homework assignment.